peacefulotter/disco-experiments/README.md

 $ cd ./src/browser/client/
 $ bun install
 $ bun run dev
-# The following is optional and are destined to people who have chrome
+# The following is optional and are destined to people who have chrome, run it in a new tab
 $ google-chrome --enable-unsafe-webgpu --enable-features=Vulkan,UseSkiaRenderer # Run chrome with WebGPU enabled
 # Or from the project root directory
 $ ./chrome-webgpu.sh & # same command as above + run in detach mode